 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
-Students (except for Bachelor of Arts in Management students) seeking a minor in Business and Economics must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3), 112(3); ECON 101(3), 102(3); and at least three 300-level courses in finance, international business and economics, management or marketing.
+Students (except for Bachelor of Arts in Management students) seeking a minor in Business and Economics must complete with a grade of "C" or better 15 semester credit hours which must include at least five 300-level BALT, FINA, or INTB courses and their prerequisites.
 A Bachelor of Arts in Management student may not minor in Business and Economics.
 Students who earn a degree in Business and Economics may not earn a minor in the Undergraduate Business Department.

-Business and Economics majors must select a concentration (Lisle main campus only).
-Concentrations in Business Analytics, Digital Marketing, Integrated Marketing Communications, Managing Human Resources, Operations Management, Sports Management, Sports Marketing, and Visualization Techniques are available in combination with this major.
+Business and Economics majors must select a concentration.
+Concentrations in Business Analytics, Digital Marketing, and Operations Management are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.